-M.A. students receive an introductory library training at the start of a program.
+All students receive an introductory library training at the start of a program.
 More advanced trainings are offered in upper research related classes later into the studies.
 Students may contact Library staff for individual help or consultation if there is a need.
 Use library@lcc.lt email to request information or for help.

-Master students are welcome to use an interlibrary loan service to request material located beyond LCC Library at no cost.
-More information can be found on a Portal.
+Senior and M.A program students are welcome to use an interlibrary loan service to request material located beyond LCC Library at no cost.
+More information can be found on Portal.